IBMIntegration/ibm-event-streams/file-copy-lab.md

-# LAB - Backup EventStreams Using By Copying Logs Folder
+# LAB - Backup EventStreams By Copying Logs Folder

 ## Objective
 Make a backup of a source Event Streams topic by copying its log folder.